kata-containers/kata-containers/Developer-Guide.md

 ## Build a custom QEMU

-Your qemu directory need to be prepared with source code.
+Your QEMU directory need to be prepared with source code.
 Alternatively, you can use the [Kata containers QEMU](https://github.com/kata-containers/qemu/tree/master) and checkout the recommended branch:

 ```
 $ go get -d github.com/kata-containers/qemu